The influence of Reggio Emilia

 - resting and sleeping

 The classrooms are designed as Studio style workshops and act as places of experimentation and discovery.
 Children are able to access resources independently from open low shelving.
 Resources are sorted and ordered into trays so that children can select.
-At first the children may select Thinking about the physical space and learning resources from a limited number of choices.
+At first the children may select from a limited number of choices.
 As children learn to care for the environment and become more experienced exploring resources children access a wider choice.

 Beautiful things surround the children and are stored on higher shelving.
 Tools like scissors are graded to support skill development.
 There is direct access to the outdoors.